qmk/qmk_firmware/docs/reference_glossary.md

 A generic term for lighting on a keyboard.
 The backlight is typically, but not always, an array of LEDs that shine through keycaps and/or switches.

 ## Bluetooth
-A short range peer to peer wireless protocol.
+A short range peer-to-peer wireless protocol.
 Most common wireless protocol for a keyboard.

 ## Bootloader
 A special program that is written to a protected area of your MCU that allows the MCU to upgrade its own firmware, typically over USB.